 - Insert the eyelet top through the hole.
 As with the rivets, insert each of the top halves from front to back.
 There are 16 Dritz Large Eyelets.
-Place a back ring in position.
+Place a back ring in position over the top half.

 - Set the back ring against the anvil (on the solid surface) and position the setting tool over the top.
 Hammer to set the two halves together.

 NOTE: Unlike the rivets, the back half of the eyelet/grommet does not stay quite as securely in place.
-So, it’s better to hammer together the eyelets one at a time.
+So, it’s better to hammer together the eye/et/grommets one at a time.

 - Insert the top half of each eyelet from front to back.